 By Jack Findaro, Co-founder and Managing Partner of Vetted Biz

 I want to start off by welcoming you to Vetted Biz.
-We help small business investors find, vet, and finance small business investments, whether they be independent businesses or A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business model, brand and rights to sell its products and services.
-The franchisee signs a contract (franchise agreement) with the franchisor to acquire the franchise and generally has a territory granted to operate…. businesses.
+We help small business investors find, vet, and finance small business investments, whether they be independent businesses or franchise businesses.
 We believe in empowering the individual, in this case, small business investors, through transparency and data.
 Our team at Vetted Biz works to consistently and effectively communicate our findings that come as a result of continuous research and analysis.

 The Vetted Biz platform was designed with the small business investor/owner front and center.
 Unsurprisingly, a major area of focus for financial valuations for small businesses.
 Understanding how to properly conduct a small business valuation is of utmost importance when looking into investing in a small business or starting your own small business.
 We define the term “small business” as an entity with less than 50 employees and under a $5,000,000 value.
 The average small business is significantly smaller with a value of $300,000 and less than 10 employees.

-Our journey began several years ago when my brother and business partner, Patrick Findaro and I founded our first company, Visa Franchise, with the goal of helping high Value of all the non-financial and financial assets of a business buyer.
-There is usually a minimum net worth requirement to qualify as a franchisee and for bank financing…. individuals obtain investor visas through franchise and small business investments.
+Our journey began several years ago when my brother and business partner, Patrick Findaro and I founded our first company, Visa Franchise, with the goal of helping high net worth individuals obtain investor visas through franchise and small business investments.
 Since our humble beginnings, our team has helped hundreds of individuals alongside their families find and analyze franchise and small business investments.
 We realized there is a lack of clear guidance for individuals looking to see how much a small business is worth.
 Here we aim to summarize our findings that have come about through years of experience and a deep-dive review of the foremost information resources that currently exist on the topic of business evaluation in order to give you, the small business investor, the necessary tools and terminology for understanding the process of business valuation.
 Every entrepreneur should know what their business is worth!

-Business valuation is a process and a set of procedures used to estimate the economic value of an owner’s A payment from a borrower or deposit-taking financial institution to a lender or depositor of an amount above repayment of the principal sum, at a particular rate.
-In Vetted Biz, it is typically the additional rate of a loan a business buyer would pay off over time to borrow in purchasing a business…. in a business.
-In essence, the goal of business valuation or company valuation is to use The year a Business for Sale was established.
-If the business has been running for a minimum of ten years, Vetted Biz will qualify the business for sale as a “Well-Established Business.”… methods and assumptions in order to figure out the value of a business based on the specified interest in the company as of a specified date.
+Business valuation is a process and a set of procedures used to estimate the economic value of an owner’s interest in a business.
+In essence, the goal of business valuation or company valuation is to use established methods and assumptions in order to figure out the value of a business based on the specified interest in the company as of a specified date.

 Business valuation and company valuation, particularly when considering small businesses, is easier said than done.
 Unfortunately, business valuation is not an exact science due to a multitude of factors that I will go over in detail.
 However, while not perfect, the various methods of business valuation enable a small business investor to have a better understanding of the value of the company they wish to purchase before making what is typically the most important investment decision an individual can make in their life.
 In the end, it is much better to be approximately right than completely wrong.